 - Enjoy a challenge and are willing to work hard

-- In order to effectively assist students with requests for Early College courses, and for students who wish to receive high school credit for college courses, interested students must schedule an appointment with their guidance counselor by the following deadlines:
+- In order to effectively assist students with requests for Early College courses, and for students who wish to receive high school credit for college courses, interested students must email their guidance counselor by the following deadlines:

 - Fall courses: June 1

 - Spring courses: December 15